Isabella of Portugal: Death

 During several years, Isabella and the court traveled from city to city, moving in part to avoid exposure to epidemics.
 There is speculation that she suffered from consumption, with a contemporary describing her: "The Empress is the greatest pity in the world, she is so thin that she does not resemble a person".
 In 1539, she became pregnant for the seventh time, but contracted another fever in the third month that caused antenatal complications and gave birth to a stillborn son.
 She died two weeks later on 1 May 1539 at the age of 35, without her husband present.

-Charles was left so devastated that he couldn't bring himself to accompany his wife's body to the Royal Chapel of Granada, the burial place of the Catholic Monarchs.
+Charles was left so devastated that he could not bring himself to accompany his wife's body to the Royal Chapel of Granada, the burial place of the Catholic Monarchs.
 He instead instructed their son Philip to accompany his mother's body with Francis Borgia, 4th Duke of Gandía.
-Decomposition had so disfigured Isabella's body, however, that Gandía couldn't recognize her and was allegedly so horrified at what death had done to her beauty that he later became a Jesuit, gaining fame as San Francisco de Borja.
+Decomposition had so disfigured Isabella's body, however, that Gandía could not recognize her and was allegedly so horrified at what death had done to her beauty that he later became a Jesuit, gaining fame as San Francisco de Borja.
 Charles was so grief-stricken by her death that he shut himself in a monastery for 2 months, praying and mourning for her in solitude.
 He never recovered from her death and wore black for the rest of his life to show his mourning.
 He never remarried, though he had an affair long after her death that resulted in the birth of an illegitimate son, John of Austria.
 Charles died as a widower in 1558 while holding the same cross in his hand which she held in her hand when she died.

 In 1574, Isabella's body was transferred by her son to the Royal Monastery of San Lorenzo de El Escorial, where she was originally interred into a small vault along with her husband directly underneath the altar of the Royal Chapel.
 This was done in accordance with his last will and testament, in which he left a codicil asking for the establishment of a new religious foundation in which the couple would be reburied together side by side, "half-body under the altar and half under the priest's feet".
 They remained in the Royal Chapel while the famous Basilica of the Monastery and the Royal Crypt were still under construction.
 In 1654, after the Basilica and Royal Crypt were finally completed during the reign of their great-grandson Philip IV, the couple's remains were moved into the Royal Pantheon of Kings, which lies directly under the Basilica.
 On one side of the Basilica are bronze effigies of Charles and Isabella, with effigies of their daughter Maria of Austria and Charles's sisters, Eleanor of Austria and Maria of Hungary, behind them.
 Exactly adjacent to them on the opposite side of the Basilica are effigies of their son with three of his wives and their ill-fated grandson Carlos, Prince of Asturias.